pyeventsourcing/eventsourcing-eventstoredb/README.md

     assert dog_count == materialised_view.get_dog_counter()
     assert trick_count + 2 == materialised_view.get_trick_counter()
 ```

-The example above shows that when tricks are added to the upstream event-sourced
-application "write model", the trick counter is incremented in the downstream
-materialised view "read model".

 To implement a materialised view that uses PostgreSQL, please use the
 `PostgresTrackingRecorder` class from the `eventsourcing` library (see